Kevin002023/pands-project/README.md

 Standard deviation between the classes, possible indicate which are the most closely related

+###uninvariate analysis looks at one variable of a data set. i will do this for each of sepal length, sepal width, petal length and petal width
+- histograms
+- boxplots

 data.info() provides a technical summary of the data frame. # https://pandas.pydata.org/pandas-docs/stable/getting_started/intro_tutorials/02_read_write.html#min-tut-02-read-write
 This confimrs it is a dataframe, how many rows and columns there are, how many non-null values there are and the 'type' in each column.